Rumana Malik Munmun

 Rumana Malik Munmun (রুমানা মালিক মুনমুন, born May 14) is a Bangladeshi model, actress, dancer, and television anchor.
 She first came to prominence as a third runner-up at Lux Channel I Superstar in 2006.
-As a solo host, since 2007 Munmun runs the Bangladeshi television reality show Lux Channel I Superstar.
+Since 2007, Munmun has run the Bangladeshi television reality show Lux Channel I Superstar as a solo host.

 Early life and education

 Rumana Malik Munmun was born on 14 May.
 She attended North South University.
-Munmun was married to Toufique Hasan he works as a lecturer at North South University.
+Munmun is married to Toufique Hasan, a lecturer at North South University.

 Career

 She learned classical dance from Bulbul Academy for Fine Arts (BAFA) in Dhaka.
-She had appeared in several television commercials before started acting career.
-In 2007, she made her acting debut in the film Daruchini Dip.
-She runs the popular talk show Amar Ami on Bangla Vision.
+Before her 2007 film debut in the Daruchini Dip, she appeared in several television commercials.
+Munmun runs the popular talk show Amar Ami on Bangla Vision.